rko281/MethodSpies/README.md

 ### Using Method Spies
 * In method source editor use F9 to toggle a simple breakpoint or use the Method Spies context menu item to set/edit more advanced breakpoints (one-time breakpoint, conditional breakpoint etc.)
-* Use new "Step into Block" Debugger toolbar button to quickly step into a block's code without needing to step into the internals of the evaluation method (do:, collect: etc.)